Cherelle Parker: Early life and education

 Parker was born in the Mount Airy neighborhood of Northwest Philadelphia to an unmarried teenage mother.
 Her mother died when Parker was 11, and she was raised by her grandparents, a disabled U.S. Navy veteran and a domestic worker who both grew up in the South.

 In 1990, as a senior at Parkway High School, Parker won a citywide oratorical competition.
 In winning the competition, she was awarded a cash prize, a trip to Senegal and Morocco, and was introduced to then-Philadelphia City Council member Marian B. Tasco, who hired Parker as an intern.

 Parker graduated from Lincoln University in 1994.
 She is a member of the Delta Sigma Theta sorority.

-Career

-After graduating from Lincoln University in 1994, Parker worked briefly as a high school English teacher in Pleasantville, New Jersey, and then returned to Tasco's office in 1995, where she did a variety of roles for a decade.
+After graduating from Lincoln University in 1994, Parker worked briefly as a high school English teacher in Pleasantville, New Jersey, and then returned to Marian B. Tasco's office in 1995, where she did a variety of roles for a decade.